EU AI Act: Frequently Asked Questions Answered

 - A prohibited practice under Article 5

 For GPAI models released under open-source licences, Article 53(2) provides a lighter-touch regime.
-Open-source GPAI model providers must still comply with certain obligations, including making available a sufficiently detailed summary of the training data and complying with EU copyright law, but they are exempted from several of the documentation and risk management requirements that apply to proprietary GPAI models.
+Lighter, not empty.
+Open-source GPAI providers still have obligations, including making available a sufficiently detailed summary of the training data and complying with EU copyright law.
+What they skip are several of the documentation and risk management requirements that apply to proprietary GPAI models.

-That said, if an open-source GPAI model is classified as presenting systemic risk (Article 51), the full GPAI systemic risk obligations apply regardless of the licence.
+One important catch: if an open-source GPAI model is classified as presenting systemic risk (Article 51), the full GPAI systemic risk obligations apply no matter the licence.

 7. When Do I Need to Comply?
 What Are the Key Deadlines?